-So with that in mind I wanted to share some tips and suggestions for travelling for an event, from someone who did it wrong the first time.
+So to avoid sharing our unpleasant experience we wanted to share some tips and suggestions for travelling for an event, from someone who did it wrong the first time.

-Related, if you are bringing laptops, phones, handheld consoles (like The Nintendo DS or Switch or even a retro gameboy, we aren’t snobs here) make sure and bring plugs, cables and if you can get one portable chargers so you can have uninterrupted access to all your devices.
-Plus more often now public transport links have handy little charger ports to keep you topped up.
+On a related note, if you are bringing laptops, phones, handheld consoles (like The Nintendo DS or Switch or hell even a retro gameboy) make sure and bring plugs, cables and if you can also get at least one portable charger so you can have uninterrupted access to all your devices.
+Plus as an added bonus more often these days, public transport links have handy little charger ports to keep you topped up.

 If you need medication, make double and triple sure you have it, maybe even splurge and by a container for it so its protected and secure.
 And make sure and take it regularly as well.
 I know with the travelling and everything you might forget but make sure and use those freshly charged devices listed above to set alarms as reminders and take it with a snack and wash it down with some water (assuming it can be taken with food and water that is).

 Money.
 This is usually vital for travel, even if you’ve pre-booked and paid for everything in advance.
 Which we strongly recommend you do.
 It’s still also very important to have money set aside in case of any emergencies.
 In our case we did not have any reserves left and as such if we had missed any leg of our journey to or from the event in Dublin we would have been unable to catch a later link without paying extra and thus would have been stuck.
 This emergency Money should be separate from any treat Money you may or may not also have which you can use for shopping, buying merch or gifts etc. I do suggest if you can afford it having a little bit of money just for fun.